Evil Horde

 The Golden Book She-Ra Princess of Power showed humans in Horde Trooper armor, and the helmet even has some spikes on top of it, reminiscent of Hordak’s head.

-Early book depicts Horde Troopers as humans in armor.
+Horde Troopers depicted as humans in armor.

 The STAR/Marvel comics showed Horde Troopers as slightly bigger robots, with abilities like shooting a blast from their hand.